TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 Earlier in the curriculum you've learned about [primitive data types](https://www.theodinproject.com/lessons/foundations-data-types-and-conditionals).
 Now that you've seen the object data type, which includes but is not limited to, objects ({key: value}), arrays, and functions.
 The main difference between the two is that primitives can contain only a single thing (string, number, etc).
 Objects data types are used to store a collection of data and more complex entities.

-Besides the formal differences, there are also some technical differences, which affect how we use each data type.
+Besides the formal differences, there are also some technical differences which affect how we use each data type.
 When you define a primitive variable, it will contain a copy of the information provided to it:

 ```javascript
 let data = 42;